inderpreet/Project-IntelEdisonGardener/Intel XDK/GardenerEdison/README.md

 EdisonGardener Node.js App
 ==========================
-This Intel XDK Project is part of the Intel IoT Invitational project made by Inderpreet Singh
+This Intel XDK Project is part of the Intel Edison Gardner project made by Inderpreet Singh

 Intel(R) XDK IoT Edition
 -------------------------------------------